thibault-delattre/thibault-delattre/README.md

-# Hi there, I'm [Thibault Delattre] 👋
+# Hi there, I'm Thibault Delattre 👋

 ## 👨‍💻 About Me

-I am a Software Engineer with a strong foundation in Web Development (TypeScript/JS) and Quality Assurance (QA).
-I am currently exploring the intersection of Software Engineering and Artificial Intelligence, with the goal of pursuing an Engineering Master's degree in South Korea.
-I enjoy building robust tools and optimizing complex systems.
+I'm a Software Engineer passionate about **Web Development**, **Quality Assurance**, and **Artificial Intelligence**.

+🎯 My current focus is on bridging the gap between **Software Engineering and AI** — exploring how intelligent systems can make software more robust, adaptive, and efficient.

+🌏 Driven by an international mindset, I'm preparing to pursue an **Engineering Master's degree in South Korea**, where I aim to deepen my expertise at the crossroads of technology and innovation.

+🔧 I love crafting **reliable, well-tested tools** and tackling complex engineering challenges — whether it's optimizing a system's performance or designing scalable architectures.

+> *Always building.
+Always learning.*

 ## 🛠️ Tech Stack